-Meet up for a hearty breakfast before heading out on a beautiful kayaking adventure via Colter Bay.
+Meet up for a hearty breakfast before heading to Jenny Lake for a boat cruise where we’ll learn the history and geology of the area as well as the flora and fauna around the lake.
 Enjoy a picnic lunch with sensational mountain views in the background.
 Discover just how heavy a bull elk’s antler weighs at the Moose Visitor Center before whisking off on a bike ride overlooking the National Elk Refuge.
 The evening is yours to explore and enjoy on your own; you may want to check out the Jackson Hole Rodeo which takes place every Wednesday night throughout the summer!

 About Rustic Inn at Jackson Hole

 This luxury lodge is everything but ‘rustic.’
 Located on seven lush acres adjacent to the National Elk Refuge and just a few blocks from Jackson’s lively town square, the Rustic Inn Creekside Resort & Spa welcomes guests with warm Western hospitality.
 Outdoor enthusiasts and hedonists alike indulge in the lavishly appointed historic lodging accommodations and luxury log cabins, state-of-the-art resort amenities, revitalizing spa, innovative cuisine, year-round Wyoming activities, and an idyllic setting.
 Relax in the outdoor heated pool, Jacuzzi, and sauna, or take a walk along the beautifully landscaped trails beside Flat Creek.